 1) Sesame Street – Born To Add

-This one is fun, and its also my favorite.
-Topping out my list is Born To Add, by the gang over on Sesame Street.
+This one is fun, and it’s also my favorite.
+Topping out my list is Born To Add by the gang over on Sesame Street.
 Full disclosure, my wife and I collect Sesame Street records.
-They’re fun, nostalgic and cool conversation starters.
-This particular record was actually the genesis for this entire article, as I had been searching for it for some time, and finally scored it at my local record shop.
-I love the record for a few simple reasons.
-First, the cover.
-The cover art is a parody of Bruce Springsteen’s Born To Run, with a leather clad Bert portraying Bruce Springsteen, and a sax slinging Cookie Monster standing in for legendary E-Street Band saxophonist Clarence Carter.
-Secondly, it’s just a feelgood album, and that really counts for something.
-Sometimes, you’ve had a stressful day, and you just need something light, airy and fun to make everything a little sunnier.
-Well, what better to brighten your day, than a collection of rock and roll songs sung by puppets?
+They’re fun, nostalgic, and cool conversation starters.
+This particular record was actually the genesis for this entire article, as I had been searching for it for some time and finally scored it at my local record shop.
+I love the record for a few simple reasons—first, the cover.
+The cover art is a parody of Bruce Springsteen’s Born To Run, with a leather-clad Bert portraying Bruce Springsteen and a sax slinging Cookie Monster standing in for legendary E-Street Band saxophonist Clarence Carter.
+Secondly, it’s just a feel-good album, which really counts for something.
+Sometimes, you’ve had a stressful day, and you just need something light, airy, and fun to make everything a little sunnier.
+Well, what better to brighten your day than a collection of rock and roll songs sung by puppets?
 Thirdly, in addition to the usual Sesame Street gang, the album is unique as it features obscure or one-off characters created specifically to parody popular Classic Rock bands.
-My personal love for the album aside, the album, released in 1983, on Sesame Street Records actually was nominated for a Grammy Award for Best Recording for Children, but lost to the Michael Jackson narrated read along album from E.T.
+My personal love for the album aside, the album, released in 1983 on Sesame Street Records, actually was nominated for a Grammy Award for Best Recording for Children but lost to the Michael Jackson narrated read-along album from E.T.
 The Extra-Terrestrial.
 I still say they got it wrong.